Legacy Soil & Stone

 The Pearl Method — Cremains Granulation

-Category: The Marble Method Research Date: April 11, 2026 Status: Verified
+Category: The Marble Method Research Date: April 11, 2026 Status: Updated (Remediation Required)

 1. The Chemistry of the Binder

 Bone ash (cremains) is essentially pure calcium phosphate (hydroxyapatite).
-It is extremely fine and hydrophilic (absorbs water instantly).
-To turn it into solid aggregate "pearls", we need a binder that naturally bonds with calcium phosphate.
+It is extremely fine and hydrophilic.
+To turn it into solid aggregate "pearls", we need an inorganic binder that fuses with the phosphate structure.

 2. The Machinery (Pan Granulation)

-The process is industrial "disc pelletization" scaled down to the tabletop.
+The process remains unchanged, utilizing industrial "disc pelletization" scaled for the tabletop.

 The Machine: A "Laboratory Disc Pelletizer" (Tabletop Pan Granulator).

-1. Load: The raw cremains are poured into the spinning metal bowl.
+1. Load: raw cremains are poured into the spinning metal bowl.

-2. Mist: The operator uses a spray bottle to lightly mist the tumbling ash with a 50/50 solution of Sodium Silicate and distilled water.
+2. Mist: The operator uses a spray bottle to lightly mist the tumbling ash with a solution of Lithium Silicate (typically 1 part silicate to 1 part distilled water, or full strength depending on brand).

-3. Growth: As the bowl spins (typically at a 45-degree angle), the moisture causes the fine dust to "snowball" over itself.
-Within minutes, the powder completely disappears, replaced by thousands of perfectly round, uniform spheres rolling beautifully in the bowl.
+3. Growth: As the bowl spins (typically at a 45-degree angle), the moisture causes the fine dust to "snowball".
+Within minutes, the powder is replaced by uniform spheres.

-4. Cure: The pearls are scooped out and set on a tray.
-Sodium silicate cures in the open air, becoming rock hard.
+4. Cure: The pearls are scooped out and air-cured.
+Lithium silicate cures faster and harder than sodium silicate.

 4. Why This is a Game Changer for LSS